In all, there are fourteen colleges in Oxford which offer choral awards through the University’s choral-award scheme.

 OXFORD UNIVERSITY OPEN DAYS

-These were held on 28 and 29 June 2017 – with a pre-UCAS catch up afternoon on 20 September.
+These will be held on 27 and 28 June 2018 – with a pre-UCAS catch up afternoon on 14 September.
 You can visit the Faculties of the university and the colleges.
-Next year’s special Organ and Choral Awards Open Day will be held on Saturday 22 April 2017.
+Next year’s special Organ and Choral Awards Open Day will be held on Saturday 28 April 2018.